Table of Contents

 b A person will never eat, except when he is hungry; And he will not drink, except when he is thirsty.

 Incredibly accurate.
-The body knows how to signal us very well.
+The body knows how to signal us perfectly.

-3 [b] A person shall not eat until his belly is full, but less than a quarter of his fullness.
+C (b) A person shall not eat until his stomach is full, but shall eat less than a quarter of his fullness.
 And he shall not drink water in the food, but a little and mixed with wine; And when the food begins to be eaten in his intestines, he drinks what he needs to drink.
 And he should not drink water much, even when the food is eaten.
 And he will not eat until he examines himself thoroughly, lest he should be pierced.

 You have to eat until you are not hungry.
-Each person has a different amount, what is important is what is eaten and not how much.
+Each person has a different amount, and what is eaten is more important than how much.
 The part where it is true that it is not good to drink with food, neither before nor after it.

 D. A person shall not eat until he walks before eating until his body begins to heat up, or does work, or gets busy with some other occupation.
-The rule of thumb–his body will respond and he will touch every morning until his body starts to feel warm, and he will rest a little until his soul settles down, and he will eat.
+The rule of thumb is that his body will respond and he will touch every morning until his body begins to feel warm, and he will rest a little until his mind settles down, and he will eat.
 And if he bathed in broth after a madman, then that’s good; And then stays a little, and eats.

 Not true.
 This is a casual statement without logic and science.

-E [c] For ever, when a person eats, he should sit in his place or lean to the left.
+E (c) Never when a person eats, he should sit in his place or lean to the left.
 And he shall not walk nor ride nor touch nor shake his body nor walk until the food in his intestines is eaten; And anyone who travels after his food or madness, after all, it brings upon himself bad and severe illnesses.

-Makes sense, but in my opinion it is inaccurate and not based on science or observations.
+Makes sense, but in my opinion it is inaccurate and not based in science or observations.

 Relatively accurate.
 With age, sleep hours decrease.
-In tribes they are about 7 hours.
+Tribes had about 7 hours.

 Not true.
 The preferred sleep is on the back with raised knees.
-This is how the Indians sleep, it supports the back as well as breathing through the nose.
+This is how the Indians sleep, it supports the back and breathing through the nose.

-8 [6] Deuteronomy which is a laxative for the intestines, such as grapes and figs and strawberries and pears and watermelons and the intestine of zucchini and the intestine of cucumbers–a person eats them first, before eating. and will not mix them with the food, but stays a little until they come out of their upper belly; and eat his food.
+8 (f) Things that are laxative for the intestines, such as grapes and figs and strawberries and pears and watermelons and the intestine of zucchini and the intestine of cucumbers–a person eats them first, before eating. and will not mix them with the food, but stays a little until they come out of their upper belly; and eat his food.
 And things that support the bowels, such as pomegranates and apricots and apples and crostamlin–I will eat them right away for his food, and he won’t get too much of them.

 There are few fruits recommended for eating.
-Anything that causes diarrhea is a sure sign that it is not suitable for humans.
+What causes diarrhea is certainly not suitable for humans.

 Not true.
 It’s an invention.

-18 [8] On hot days–I eat cold foods, and I don’t add too much spice, and I eat the vinegar; And on the rainy days–I eat the stewed food, and a lot of spice, and I eat a little of the mustard and the scallions.
+10 (8) On hot days–I eat cold foods, and I don’t use too much spice, and I eat the vinegar; And on the rainy days–I eat the stewed food, and a lot of spice, and I eat a little of the mustard and the scallions.
 And in this way, he goes and does in the cold places and in the hot places–in every place and place, according to him.

 An invention.

-11 [9] There are foods that are extremely bad, and it is proper for a person to never eat them–such as the old salted fish, the old salted cheese, the truffles and the mushrooms, the old salted meat, and wine from its fermentation, and a stew that has been left until its smell has gone, and any food that has a bad smell or Most bitter: after all, these are for the body, like the elixir of death.
+11 (9) There are foods that are extremely bad, and it is proper for a person to never eat them–such as old salted large fish, old salted cheese, truffles and mushrooms, and old salted meat, and wine from its fermentation, and a stew that has been left until its smell has gone, and any food that has a bad smell or Most bitter: after all, these are for the body, like the elixir of death.

 12 And there are foods that are bad, but not like the first ones to be bad; Therefore, it is appropriate for a person not to eat of them except a little and after many days, and not to accustom himself to be fed by them or to eat them with his food always–such as large fish, and cheese and milk that has been milked for four and twenty hours, and the meat of large oxen and large old goats, and beans, lentils, and sapphire, And barley bread, and matzah bread, and the cabbage, the hay, the onions, the garlic, the mustard, and the radish: all these are bad foods.

 Partially true.
-All vegetables, legumes, roots are poisonous to humans.
+All vegetables, legumes, roots – poisonous to humans.
 Fermented goat milk is good for us.
 Cow’s milk is very problematic for most people.

 13 It is not appropriate for a person to eat of these except a little to very much, and during the rainy days; But not during the rainy days, he will not eat from them at all.
 And the beans and lentils alone – it is not appropriate to eat them, neither on hot days nor on rainy days.
 And the Deloin, I will eat a little of them on hot days.